AlexxNica/state-of-mobile-web/README.md

 -------------------------------
 If a website doesn't have an associated mobile friendly website, we can check if it serves different content for a mobile user agent compared to a desktop user agent (utils/mobile_friendly.js).
 To prevent false positives, the website is considered adaptive only if the source differs by a number of lines (limit is set to 150 lines, but it can be easily changed).

 The presence of a native app is checked by using [SmartApp Banners](http://smartappbanners.com/) meta tags.
-This method is not 100% efficient as some website do not use SmartApp Banners and are marketing their apps in a different way.
+This method is not 100% efficient as some websites do not use SmartApp Banners and are marketing their apps in a different way.

-The CMSes used by a website are retrieved with the help of the [Wappalyzer's](https://wappalyzer.com/) NodeJS plugin.
+The CMSes used by a website are retrieved with the help of [Wappalyzer's](https://wappalyzer.com/) NodeJS plugin.

 Processing requests
 -------------------